longbow122/homeroom-docs/includes/abbreviations.md

 *[Form Groups]: An educational state, class or grouping of pupils in a school.
 Predominantly used within the United Kingdom, although such a system could easily be implemented by other institutions across other nations.

 *[Form]: An educational state, class or grouping of pupils in a school.
 Predominantly used within the United Kingdom, although such a system could easily be implemented by other institutions across other nations.

+*[Year Group]: A grouping of Forms that hold Students that are within the same educational state or age range.